 Students who are applying for competitive courses such as oxbridge, medicine, veterinary science and dentistry have a dedicated staff mentor who will guide them through all stages of the application process from admission tests, through to personal statements and then to mock interviews.

 Extra “Interested and enthusiastic” sessions are offered to those students who wish to go beyond the subjects taught within the A-level specification.
 Students are encouraged to enter the Biology Olympiad and other competitions throughout the year.
-This year some of our students took part in the Microverse Research project as part of the citizen science initiative organised by the Natural History Museum.
+Some of our students have taken part in the Microverse Research project as part of the citizen science initiative organised by the Natural History Museum.

 All of the Biology staff are experienced extended project supervisors and Biology is a very popular subject area within which students choose their research projects.
 Those students who have interviews at University find the research skills they gain from the extended project invaluable.